kamadorueda/nixel/README.md

 Additionally,
-it's been tested against every file in [Nixpkgs](https://github.com/nixos/nixpkgs), and continuously on our infrastructure.
+it's been tested against every file in [Nixpkgs](https://github.com/nixos/nixpkgs), and also continuously on our infrastructure.

 It also provides a command line application called `$ nixel` which calls the library